Technical Overview

 The Knowledge Interchange Layer

-Any source publishes knowledge into the graph through one contract: {entity, claim, source, confidence, timestamp, author}.
-Per Cornelius: notes aren't reminders — they're callable functions.
+Any source publishes knowledge into the substrate through one contract: {entity, claim, source, confidence, timestamp, author, lens_id, frame_id}.
+The lens and frame annotations are what make the contract substrate-shaped: every write knows whose view produced it and which task it served.
 A well-formed claim is a capability the agent gains on load.
-The framework grows by accretion, not revolution.
+The framework grows by accretion.

 Click or press Esc to close